 The content of the Wolfenbüttel Lute Tablature

-The tablature features five polyphonic intabulations (of which three are incomplete) of secular songs, all of which can be found in concordant sources of the time, which are comprehensively listed in David Fallow’s “Catalogue of Polyphonic Songs”.
+The tablature features five polyphonic intabulations (of which three are incomplete) of secular songs, all of which can be found in concordant sources of the time.
+They are comprehensively listed in David Fallow’s “Catalogue of Polyphonic Songs”.
 The following list is linked to the separate blog entries that deal with each piece individually.
 I keep the foliation introduced by Martin Staehelin:

 1. Cum lacrimis (fol.
 Ar-Av) – end of the secunda pars and the entire “tertia pars” of an intabulation of Johannes Ciconia’s ballata “Con lagrime bagnadone nel viso”;